Hardik9800/User-Management-API/README.md

    6. Set the `Content-Type` header to `application/json` to indicate that you are sending JSON data.

    7. Click the "Send" button to execute the request.
 You should receive a response from your API with the newly created user's data and a JWT token.

+     (then Token of jwt will be generated copy that token and go to head, in key write Authorisation, in value write Bearer and copy that token)

 - **Retrieve All Users (GET Request)**: